StackStorm/st2/docs/source/development/index.rst

 Every log statement should also include as much as useful additional context as possible.
 This context should be included in the dictionary which is passed via ``extra`` keyword argument to the logger method as shown bellow.

+Default log formatters we use include this additional context as part of the message which makes it easier for user to find the relevant information.

+On top of that, we also offer Gelf log formatters which outputs log messages in GELF format (structured JSON).
+Users can use this formatter to ship structured logs to Graylog2, loggly, logstash or a similar service.

 Obtaining a reference to the logger object
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^